 - Impact of rise of fascism:

 The Italian government didn't show much care about the agricultural and industrial workers.
 Their conditions were extremely miserable.
-Instead of looking at them, the government decided to enter the war in order to gaining colonies.
+Instead of looking at them, the government decided to enter the war in order to gain colonies.

 Elections were held in Italy in the year 1921 but no single party was able to win a majority and hence, no stable government was formed.

-This was victory of Fascism in Italy and it was not because of any victory in elections or a uprising.
+This was victory of Fascism in Italy and it was not because of any victory in elections or an uprising.
 The government of Italy was given to fascists because the ruling classes thought democracy and socialism are threats to their power.